edwardgerhold/syntaxjs/README.md

 Maybe at the current time the slowest of the world.
-Performance killers: Too many completions (removed reuse), return if abrupt is 2 calls, scanning BoundNames in for (;;) loops...
+Performance killers: Too many completions (removed reuse), ReturnIfAbrupt is 2 calls, scanning BoundNames in for (;;) loops...

 For node.js (shell) and browser (syntaxhighlighter for PRE with controls possible and CODE without controls, featuring autostart, just include and it highlights.
-For controls at data-syntaxjs-controls=true either to html or to the pre-Element depending on if the controls should be global or specific)
+For controls add data-syntaxjs-controls=true either to html or to the pre-Element depending on if the controls should be global or specific)

-I just started profiling
+I just started profiling.

 Not working: Generators, and the module loader is still disconnected.
 And maybe the destructuring to a LeftHandSideExpression Target is not completed, plus a few little things inside which make the program fail in running itself with node syntax0.js syntax0.js.
 But of course, later, they will be available, too.

+One little thing is Unicode.
+But i have downloaded @mathias "i \u2661 unicode" two days ago and feel already much better, that i can manage it without bigger problems than finding again all places in the code.

 Latest ES7 piece of a feature
 =============================